Morehead State University: Accomplishments

-The MSU Eagles basketball won the 2009 OVC tournament championship, sending them to the NCAA tournament for the first time since 1984.
-At the 2011 NCAA Division I men's basketball tournament, 13th-seeded Morehead State upset Louisville 62-61.
+Morehead State Eagles men's basketball won the 2009 OVC tournament championship, sending them to the NCAA tournament for the first time since 1984.
+At the 2011 NCAA Division I men's basketball tournament, 13th-seeded Morehead State upset Louisville 62–61.
 It was the second NCAA Tournament win for Morehead State in a three-year span.
 The Eagles also beat Alabama State in the 2009 Opening Round game.
 The Eagles then faced 12th-seeded Richmond in the third round, which was only the ninth time in tournament history that a 12–13 match-up occurred in the round of 32.
 The coed cheerleading squad has won 23 national championships, and the all-female squad has won 10 national titles.
-The baseball team has won seven OVC conference titles, and the women's volleyball team has won the OVC conference title five times.
-The Eagles have appeared in the College Basketball Invitational (CBI) three times.
-Their combined record is 5-4.

 Greek life

-Residence halls

-Morehead State University's Office of Student Housing provides residential options within the following residence halls: